DraconDev/SamAI/tasks.md

 - make the icons more tightly packet much like a phone screen,
   - this is pretty close but make icon even bigger
   - also folder icons should be big too
-- Change popup ? instead we have a settings tab on the sidebar and by pretty the popup they can also open the sidebar,
+- Change popup ? instead we have a settings tab on the sidebar and by pretty the popup they can also open the sidebar, on the settings page